cheng-kang/ktl/README.md

 - In the side panel, click labels to reload content, e.g. click `Contexts:` to reload contexts.

+- In the side panel, when both context and namespace are selected, a `View pods` button will be shown.
+Click to view and watch all pods in the context and namespace.

 - Click tab title to edit.

 - Everything is persisted.